AdityaGudimella/foundations_for_deep_learning/README.md

 8. The Loss Surfaces of Multilayer Networks(Y LeCun et al. 2015.
 AISTATS.)
 9. Understanding Synthetic Gradients and Decoupled Neural Interfaces(W. Czarnecki 2017.
 CoRR.)
 10. Dataset Shift(Storkey 2013)
-11. Risk vs Uncertainty(I. Osband 2016.
-NIPS.)
-12. The loss surface of deep and wide neural networks(Q. Nguyen 2017)
+11. The loss surface of deep and wide neural networks(Q. Nguyen 2017)
+12. A Differential Equation for Modeling Nesterov’s Accelerated Gradient Method(W. Su 2016.
+Journal of Machine Learning Research.)
+13. The Physical Systems behind Optimization (L. Yang et al. 2017.)
+14. Simple Explanation of the No-Free-Lunch Theorem and Its Implications (Y. Ho.
+2002.
+JOURNAL OF OPTIMIZATION THEORY AND APPLICATIONS.)
+15. Adam: A method for Stochastic Optimization (D. Kingma 2015.
+ICLR. )

 ## Information Theory papers:
 1. Shannon Information and Kolmogorov Complexity (Grunwald 2010)